gmethvin/directory-watcher/README.md

 By default, DirectoryWatcher will try to prevent duplicate events (e.g. Windows will emit duplicate modify events when a file is changed).
 This is done by creating a hash for every file encountered and keeping that hash in memory.
 This might result in slower performance, because the library has to calculate the hash of the entire file.
 In addition, some events may not be emitted if DirectoryWatcher encounters a file that is locked by another process while computing the hash.

-To disable hashing, you can set `enableHashing` parameter to `false` when calling `DirectoryWatcher.create`
+To disable hashing, you can set `enableFileHashing` parameter to `false` when calling `DirectoryWatcher.create`
 ```
 DirectoryWatcher watcher = DirectoryWatcher.create(path, listener, false);
 ```